 Image Source: Petrowiki.org

 We want to provide a source of useful information to help you in your job and provide general interest.
-From working in the upstream O&G industry for almost 25 years, we wanted to find a platform to informally share our insights and experience in the hope of inspiring more people to actively take part and learn more about a fascinating industry
+From working in the upstream O&G industry for over 25 years, we wanted to find a platform to informally share our insights and experience in the hope of inspiring more people to actively take part and learn more about a fascinating industry

 To keep up to date, enter your email address here

 . . . from the team at AnTech

 © AnTech.
 All rights reserved.